heiko-braun/cai/README.md

 #### API Keys

-The all the tools and the assistant leverage 3rd party services for which you need API keys.
+All the tools and the assistant leverage 3rd party services for which you need API keys.

 Make sure these are present in your environment:

 ```
 export OPENAI_API_KEY="..."
-export ASSISTANT_ID="..."
 export QDRANT_KEY="..."
 export QDRANT_URL="..."
 export COHERE_KEY="..."